 Hutchison Ports ECT Rotterdam is the group’s pioneer in implementation of automated container terminal since 2002.
 Automated terminals use Automated Guided Vehicles (AGVs) to transport containers between the ship and the container stack where Automated Stacking Cranes (ASCs) take over.
-The group currently operates over 260 units of Automated Stacking Cranes in Australia, the Netherlands and Spain.
+The group currently operates over 260 units of ASCs in Australia, the Netherlands and Spain.

 With the use of RFID system, we can track the real-time location of internal and external trucks within the terminal yard area, enabling nGen, our terminal management platform, to plan and deploy appropriate equipment efficiently.

-Our rubber-tyre gantry cranes are equipped with differential GPS system that provides centimeter-accuracy position information.
+Our Rubber-Tyre Gantry Cranes are equipped with differential GPS system that provides centimetre-accuracy position information.
 As a result, our yard inventory record is highly accurate and up-to-date.

 Our revolutionary ShoreTension mooring system, based on the permanent tension of shore mooring lines, allows sea-going vessels to be more safely and securely moored to the quay.
 The system dampens the ship's motion and absorbs its energy.
 Moored vessels hardly move in strong winds, swells, fast currents or passing shipping traffic.
 Even in extreme conditions, the ShoreTension system is capable of preventing mooring lines from snapping.
 It is CO2 neutral, as no extra energy is necessary.